zeld/psa-update/README.md

 - Download of RCC / NAC firmware updates, and GPS navigation map updates (NAC only)
 - Resume of download in case of failure
 - Preparation of USB storage device for car system update
-- Self-contained executable that can run on multiple platforms: Windows, Linux, MacOS
+- Lightweight self-contained executable that can run on multiple platforms: Windows, Linux, MacOS

 # Usage